abdelmanem/User-Access-Management-System/AUDIT_COMPLIANCE_ANALYSIS.md

 1. **System-Specific Account Evidence** – leverage the new username/generic tracking to capture verification timestamps, attachments, and password compliance metadata for each assignment (Critical for 4.1).
 2. **Service & Privileged Account Governance** – build attestation, notification, and linkage to change tickets for the service account module so auditors can see ownership and rotation evidence (Critical for 4.2).
 3. **Administrator Account Management** – introduce dedicated admin-account records, IT-admin role identification, and password storage documentation (Critical for 4.3).
-4. **Default Account Management** – inventory default IDs per system type and document reset/removal actions (Critical for 4.7).
-5. **Change Management Process Documentation** – add formal change request tracking, SOP repository, and enhanced matrix exports to evidence approvals (Critical for 4.4).
+4. **Change Management Process Documentation** – add formal change request tracking, SOP repository, and enhanced matrix exports to evidence approvals (Critical for 4.4).
-6. **Review Process Documentation** – implement quarterly/ monthly review logs, discrepancy reporting, and automated reminders (Important for 4.5 and 4.6).
+5. **Review Process Documentation** – implement quarterly/monthly review logs, discrepancy reporting, and automated reminders (Important for 4.5 and 4.6).

 The recommended implementation plan spans 12 weeks and prioritizes critical compliance tracking features first, followed by documentation enhancements and review process tracking.